 Due to the various benefits of having accessibility ramps,

 many people are starting to install them at their homes and business establishments.
 However, before jumping into this type of project, there are a couple of important things that you have to consider first.
 If you want to know how to build a wheelchair ramp in Australia, it’s important to prepare for these factors.

 Identifying The Primary User/s

-Before installing a ramp, the first thing that you have to think about is the people that will be using it.
+Before installing or building a wheelchair ramp, the first thing that you have to think about is the individuals who will be using it.
 This includes knowing the type of mobility aid that they use, such as a cane, a wheelchair, an electric scooter, or crutches.
 The type of equipment that they use can affect certain design features of the ramp.
 For instance, if the person uses a scooter, then the access ramp should be able to support heavy loads.

 It’s also helpful to plan for the future by considering the possible changes in the condition of the ramp’s primary users.
 If they mainly use a walking cane, try to determine if they will eventually transition to a wheelchair or a mobility scooter in the near future.

 Another factor that you should consider is the placement of the ramp.
 In most cases, outdoor ramps are connected to the main entrance of a house or building.
 Measure the space around the main entrance to see if you can install a straight ramp or one that has a 90-degree or a switchback design.
 Sometimes, space limitations and the presence of obstacles such as trees will require you to follow certain designs for your ramp.

 Aside from the outdoor ramp’s shape, you also have to think about the location of its entry point.
 Ideally, it should be placed in an area that people can easily and quickly access once they reach your house or business establishment.